 Shared Instances

 When running more than one WordPress installation on the same Redis instance, it’s highly recommended to use a separate Redis database for each site.
+If several sites must share the same database, use a unique prefix

-can be configured for each site.
+for each site.

 Using Databases